materialsvirtuallab/nano106/lectures/handouts/Handout 11 - Piezoelectric coefficients for the 32 point group.md

 3-fold rotation is oriented parallel to $Z_3$ and one of the 2-fold rotations is oriented parallel to $Z_1$.

+# General procedure for deriving symmetry restrictions

+The general procedure for deriving symmetry restrictions in tensors is given below.

+1. Convert from Voigt to tensor notation if necessary.
+This is only required if you are working with higher-order tensors that utilizes the Voigt matrix form.
+2. Determine the mapping of axes for the symmetry operations of the point group.
+3. Apply mapping to tensor elements and Neumann's Principle.
+4. Determine equalities and elements with value 0.

 # Piezoelectric matrix and tensor

 The piezoelectric matrix has the following Voigt form: